 Determination without fairness is a waste.
 It’s like driving off the road with an excellent car.
 Ok, I’m done with the car analogies in this post.
 In the meantime, I think by now, most of you get the point.

 By all means, have your arguments about patience.
-In any case, I would say that patience is the hardest skill for most people to learn.
 If you are naturally the patient type, I say kudos to you.
+In any case, I would say that patience is the most challenging skill for most people to learn.
 It’s hard for me to slow down and be patient.
-But it’s key to good leadership and starts you on the path to great leadership.
+But it’s key to good leadership and starts you on the path to outstanding leadership.

 My philosophy to be patient is to focus squarely on what you can control.
 If it’s time to wait, you wait and don’t overthink it.
 I call it the move-on approach.
 Where instead of letting yourself get anxious, you move on to something else.
 This is another example of people being drawn to you.

 If people are drawn to you, then let it all happen.
 Learn to let go of trying to micromanage everything.
-I’m not saying micromanagement isn’t a good skill; it definitely is.
-But there’s a big difference between a good micromanager getting a lot done and a good big picture type getting a lot done.
+I’m not saying micromanagement isn’t a good skill; it is.
+But there’s a big difference between a good micromanager getting a lot done and an excellent big picture type getting a lot done.
 And big picture type of thinking is where patience leads to.

 There’s mental toughness and body toughness.
 While it’s nice to have both, the most important one is mentally tough.
 Not only do you have to take every loss personally, but you are going to be shamed and blamed more.
 If you need some examples, look at every sports superstar and how they conduct themselves.

-Finally, for a big example of toughness, look at Socrates.
+Finally, for a prominent example of toughness, look at Socrates.
 He’s widely considered one of the fathers of philosophy, and he was ridiculed.
-At least, he was ridiculed while he was alive.
-More importantly, he was sentenced to death for being smart and going his own way.
-Now, I’m not here to teach you to be tough like Socrates; I’m here to teach you to be much tougher.
+At least, he was bullied while he was alive.
+More importantly, he was sentenced to death for being innovative and going his own way.
+Now, I’m not here to teach you to be tough like Socrates; I’m here to guide you to be more challenging towards others.

 Add all the previous together, and you are on your way to being a good leader.
 Perhaps even a great leader, but without vision, where do you go?
 Vision is what gives you direction and guides all of your choices from here on out.
 Ask yourself a simple question: can you see what needs to be done?
 Moreover, can you see forward and solve problems before they happen.